andr1972/texttools/README.md

 # EOL Converter
 Simple tool to convert between Unix,Win and Mac eols

-Auto detect eol style, can be bad (mixed)
+Auto detect eol style.
+Input Eols can be in mixed style.
+Convert files in current folder, optionally with subdirectories, omit .git folder and "binary" files = files containg byte 0.